 Average non-owner car insurance cost in Colorado

-Non-owner car insurance costs an average of $24 a month and $282 per year in Colorado for the coverage limit of 25/50/15.
+Non-owner car insurance costs $24 a month or $282 per year in Colorado for coverage limits of 25/50/15.

 This rate may be higher or lower based on your driving profile, age, location and insurance company.